ThePixelator0/INFO-1113_Group-I/README.txt

 File Legend:

-	Master.docx
+	Master
 		The final file.
-What we hand in when we are finished with the project
+What we hand in when we are finished with the project.

-	Introduction.docx
+		This will need to be converted into a Microsoft Word document before we hand it in.

+	Introduction
 		The introduction paragraph